rpm-software-management/dnf/doc/api_package.rst

     Seconds since the epoch when the package was built (integer).

+  .. attribute:: chksum

+    Tuple with package checksum and checksum type or None.
+The checksum is returned only for packages from repository.
+The checksum is not returned for installed package or packages from commandline repository.
+The checksum represents @pkgid value which links primary metadata with other repository metadata files.

   .. attribute:: debug_name

     The name of the gebug-info package (string).